-Per the Trust, the land is to be used "for park and recreation purposes."
-When the Trust was established, possible purposes were likely fairly limited given the ideology about parks and recreation at the time.
-As the park and community have evolved, definitions of recreation have expanded and now generally include passive and active outdoor pursuits as well as activities typically occurring indoors.
+Per the Trust, the land is to be used "for park and recreation purposes".
+When the trust was established possible "purposes" were likely fairly limited given the ideology about parks and recreation at the time.
+As the park and community have evolved definitions of recreation have expanded and now generally include passive and active outdoor pursuits as well as activities typically occurring indoors.

-Ensure pedestrian through-route accessibility at all times
+Pedestrian through-route accessibility at all times